c00p75/Avencion-Northern-CTS-DQA-Report-Generation-Tool/README.md

-# CTS-DQA-Tool_Avencion-Northern
+# CTS DQA & Report Genration Tool
-This tool is intended to check for CORRECTNESS, CONSISTENCY &amp; COMPLETENESS of the Avencion retention Client Tracking System (CTS) entries.
-The tool coverts the .accdb database to an Excel format then applies conditional formatting to indicate any false validation in a particular row and applies cell borders to falsely validated cells.
+This tool is intended to check for CORRECTNESS, CONSISTENCY, and COMPLETENESS of the Avencion retention Client Tracking System (CTS) entries as well generate a summary report of enrollments and harmonization.
+The tool coverts the .accdb database to an Excel format then applies conditional formatting to indicate any false validation in a particular row and further applies cell borders to falsely validated cells.

 The conditional formatting is applied as follows:
 1. Green background fill if the entry meets all validations and is complete, consistent, and correct.